-I do/We do: Write exactly on the board.
+I do/We do: Write editor on the board.
 Think aloud:

 - Say, "I'm wondering what this word says.
 I'll figure it out by looking at each syllable separately.
 First, I'll circle the vowel sounds, because each syllable has to have a vowel sound in it.
-What are the vowel sounds in this word?"
-Prompt students, if needed: "In this word, y is a vowel." - "This word has 3 vowel sounds.
-That means it has three syllables." - Draw a line under ex.
+What are the vowels in this word?" - "This word has 3 vowel sounds.
+That means it has three syllables." - Draw a line under ed.
 This is the first syllable.
 I know the vowel is short because it's closed (it is followed by a consonant).
-Let's sound this syllable out together." - Draw a line under act.
+Let's sound this syllable out together." - Draw a line under it.
 I know the vowel is short because it's closed (it is followed by a consonant).
-Let's sound this syllable out together." - Draw a line under ly.
-I know the vowel is long because it's open (it is not followed by a consonant).
-Also, this y is at the end of the word, which means it sounds like a long e.
-What sound is that?"
-"Let's sound this syllable out together." - "Great!
+Let's sound this syllable out together." - Draw a line under or.
+I know the vowel is r-controlled, because it's followed by an r.
+What does o-r say? - "Great!
 Let's blend all of the syllables together to read this word."